Fathom vs Otter.ai: Which Meeting AI Should You Pick in 2026?

 Does either tool draft post-meeting follow-up emails?

 Fathom's paid plans include basic follow-up drafting from transcripts.
 Otter's AI Meeting GenAI features include summary + follow-up templates.
 Both are adequate for simple follow-ups.
-For complete post-meeting workflow (follow-up email drafted in your voice, action items routed to your task list, calendar prep for the next meeting), you need a workflow tool like alfred_ ($24.99/month) that sits alongside whichever recorder you pick. alfred_ is NOT a meeting recorder — don't substitute.
+For complete post-meeting workflow (follow-up email drafted in your voice, action items routed to your task list, calendar prep for the next meeting), you need a workflow tool like alfred_ that sits alongside whichever recorder you pick. alfred_ is NOT a meeting recorder, don't substitute.

 Can I use Fathom and Otter together?

-Technically yes but it's rarely useful — you'd be recording the same meetings twice.
+Technically yes but it's rarely useful, you'd be recording the same meetings twice.
 Better pattern: pick the one that fits your primary meeting platform, and consider a separate workflow tool (alfred_) for what happens between meetings.
-The honest use case for running both is transition periods (evaluating Otter while Fathom is already installed) or platform-split situations (Fathom for Zoom, Otter for occasional Meet calls) — neither is common.
+The honest use case for running both is transition periods (evaluating Otter while Fathom is already installed) or platform-split situations (Fathom for Zoom, Otter for occasional Meet calls), neither is common.

-What about privacy — who's recording what?
+What about privacy, who's recording what?